 The freemium model is a user acquisition strategy that works with two different tiers, both free and premium.
 Free users have a ‘taster’ access to a product with limitations, which require payment to ‘unlock’ higher tier features”

-Even if you’re not using a freemium model as part of your strategy, you’ll definitely have encountered this model in the wild.
+> Even if you’re not using a freemium model as part of your strategy, you’ll definitely have encountered this model in the wild.
 For example, Spotify is a freemium household name.
 They let you sign up and listen to music for free, as long as you endure their ads and by restricting your track skips.
 The $9.99 a month is worth it to avoid being stuck on Never Gonna Give You Up for three minutes.
 And if we look at B2B SaaS, you’re probably using a bunch of freemium tools already, think Airtable, Trello, and Slack.

-We'll email you this on-demand webinar—learn how to encourage free users to become lifelong happy customers.
+> We'll email you this on-demand webinar—learn how to encourage free users to become lifelong happy customers.

-I've heard before, “Freemium is just a never-ending free trial”.
-But that's not quite true.
-They do share the word free, but the strategies couldn’t be more different.
+> I've heard before, “Freemium is just a never-ending free trial”.
+But the strategies couldn’t be more different.
 With a freemium model, you’ll see a mix of:

-Usage limitations e.g. Slack restricts conversation history to 10,000 messages
+> Usage limits e.g. Slack restricts conversation history to 10,000 messages

-Feature limitations e.g. Trello allows one ‘Power Up’ integration per board
+> Feature limitations e.g. Trello allows one ‘Power Up’ integration per board

-Cross-selling e.g. iTunes is free to use, but you’ll need to pay for iCloud for more music storage
+> Cross-selling e.g. iTunes is free to use, but you’ll need to pay for iCloud for more music storage

-Now when we look at free trials, well, they do exactly what they say on the tin.
-You have a certain time to try out all the features a tool offers and see how it fits you.
+> With free trials, you have a certain time to try out all the basic features a tool offers and see how it fits you.
 As opposed to freemium models, a free trial is like an all-you-can-eat SaaS buffet.
 You get to try everything on the table in a set time period—then you decide if you want to stay around for good.
 And there are three ways in which you can go about doing this.